dansimon93/dansimon93/README.md

 - 👋 Hi, I’m Daniel Simon
+- 🚩 Based in Prague, Czech Republic
-- 💻 I’m Software Engineer focues on C++/Qt and Python
+- 💻 Software Engineer focused on C++/Qt and Python
+- 📑 Interested in aerospace, aviation, automotive, medical devices
-- 🎓 I’m currently studying at FIM UHK
+- 🎓 Student at FIM UHK
 - 📫 You can reach me on mail@danielsimon.cz
+- 🌎 My website is www.danielsimon.cz